ArchiveBox/docs/Scheduled-Archiving.md

 # Scheduled Archiving

-ArchiveBox contains a built-in scheduler that supports pulling in URLs and files from the local filesystem containing URLs to archive.
+ArchiveBox contains a built-in scheduler that supports pulling in URLs regularly from the web or from the local filesystem.

 ```bash
 $ archivebox schedule --help